 • Travel grants are available for conferences and research through the department, college, and the university.

 Continuation in the Program

-Students who are accepted into the second year normally proceed to satisfactory completion of the degree.
-Nonetheless, evaluation is an ongoing process and students must continue to present work of distinction in their production assignments and maintain a grade point average of 3.0 or better in their performance classes.
-If a student’s grade point average falls below 3.0 it must be raised to that level by the end of the following semester.
-Failure to do so may be grounds for dismissal.
+Students who are accepted into the second year typically proceed to satisfactory completion of the degree.
+Nonetheless, evaluation is an ongoing process and students must continue to present work of distinction in their production assignments and maintain a grade point average of 3.0 or better.
+If a student’s grade point average falls below 3.0, it must be raised to that level by the end of the following semester.
+Failure to do so will be grounds for dismissal.

 Iowa Actors, Past and Present

-Link to a selection of recent student bios and headshots of the Class of 2015.
+Link to a selection of recent student bios and headshots of the Class of 2018.